Riverscapes/arcGNAT/docs/index.md

 ArcGIS Python Toolbox for ArcGIS version 10.4 or higher.
 GNAT partially relies on third-party libraries, including [GDAL](https://gdal.org) and the [NetworkX](https://networkx.github.io/documentation/networkx-1.11/) Python library.

-GNAT was originally developed to support the geomorphic attribute analysis and modeling {{ site.baseurl }}/assets/images/GNAT_Logo-wBlackTxt.pngefforts of the Integrated
- Status and Effectiveness Monitoring Program ([ISEMP](http://isemp.org)) and Columbia Habitat Monitoring Program ([CHaMP](https://www.champmonitoring.org)).
+GNAT was originally developed to support the geomorphic attribute analysis and modeling efforts of the Integrated Status and Effectiveness Monitoring Program ([ISEMP](http://isemp.org)) and Columbia Habitat Monitoring Program ([CHaMP](https://www.champmonitoring.org)).
 However, the tools found within GNAT are flexible enough to be used in a wide variety of data processing and analysis efforts revolving around stream networks, such as: